Practical information for visitors and international staff

 If you are staying maximum of 90 days you might need a visa.
 Check the Finland Foreign Affairs Ministry's webpage for more information and a country specific list for required travelling documents.
 EU citizens do not need a visa.

-If you are staying more than three months you need to apply for a residence permit through Finnish Migration Services .You can also apply for the Finnish Personal Identity Code together with the residence permit.
-EU citizens need to register a right of residence after three months.
+If you are staying more than three months you need to apply for a residence permit through Finnish Immigration Service (Migri).You can also apply for the Finnish Personal Identity Code together with the residence permit.
+EU citizens need to register their right of residence after three months.

 Social security system, health care, insurance and taxation